HIFU Deep Wrinkle Treatment in Singapore: What to Expect

 Steroid acne develops when corticosteroids trigger excess oil production and bacterial growth in your pores.
 Unlike regular acne, steroid-induced breakouts often appear suddenly across your chest, back, and face, forming uniform papules and pustules.
-The condition affects both topical and systemic steroid users, requiring specific treatment approaches that differ from standard acne management.
+The condition affects both topical and systemic steroid users and requires treatment approaches that differ from standard acne management.

 Your skin responds to corticosteroids by increasing sebum production while simultaneously altering your immune response.
 This creates an environment where Cutibacterium acnes bacteria flourish, leading to widespread inflammation.
 The acne typically emerges 2-6 weeks after starting steroid therapy, though topical steroids may cause breakouts within days of application.

 Steroid acne presents distinct characteristics that differentiate it from common acne.
-The lesions appear as monomorphic papules – uniform, dome-shaped bumps without the variety of blackheads, whiteheads, and cysts seen in regular acne.
-These breakouts concentrate on the chest, shoulders, and upper back, though facial involvement occurs frequently with topical steroid use.
+The lesions appear as monomorphic papules, uniform, dome-shaped bumps without the variety of blackheads, whiteheads, and cysts seen in regular acne.
+These breakouts often involve the chest, shoulders, and upper back and are frequently assessed at medical aesthetic clinics in Singapore, although facial involvement is common with topical steroid use.

 The timing provides another diagnostic clue.
-Breakouts emerge or worsen after starting corticosteroid medications, whether prescribed for asthma, autoimmune conditions, or skin disorders.
-Inhaled corticosteroids often cause perioral dermatitis – small pustules around the mouth and nose.
-Topical steroids applied to the face may trigger steroid rosacea, characterized by persistent redness and acne-like bumps.
+Breakouts may emerge or worsen after starting corticosteroid medications, whether prescribed for asthma, autoimmune conditions, or skin disorders.
+Inhaled corticosteroids can cause perioral dermatitis, presenting as small pustules around the mouth and nose.
+Topical steroids applied to the face may cause steroid rosacea, characterised by persistent erythema and acne-like papules.

 Steroid acne can occur even with low-potency topical corticosteroids when applied to thin skin areas like the face, where absorption rates increase significantly.

-Topical retinoids like adapalene or tretinoin normalize skin cell turnover and reduce inflammation.
+Topical retinoids, such as adapalene and tretinoin, normalize skin cell turnover and reduce inflammation.
 Begin with application every third night, gradually increasing frequency as your skin adjusts.
-These medications work synergistically with benzoyl peroxide but should be applied at different times – retinoids at night, benzoyl peroxide in the morning.
+These medications are synergistic with benzoyl peroxide but should be applied at different times: retinoids at night and benzoyl peroxide in the morning.

 Azelaic acid 15-20% offers anti-inflammatory and antimicrobial benefits with minimal irritation.
 This makes it particularly suitable for patients who cannot tolerate retinoids or benzoyl peroxide.
 Apply twice daily to clean, dry skin.